david419kr/waifuc_booru_crawler_GUI/README.md

 ![image](https://github.com/user-attachments/assets/5b7b3607-c08e-449d-bc90-2826a52617e2)

 Search Term:
 Your search term.
-If source id Danbooru, search terms are limited as 2 words.
+If source is Danbooru, search terms are limited as 2 words.
 Supports autocomplete feature from danbooru.csv, which is included.
 Each terms are separated by ' '(space bar).
 It's same as searching at booru sites.
 ![image](https://github.com/user-attachments/assets/27e5975a-f9d3-4e11-acb0-3081a7c224e5)